Batto1/nrfx_die_temp_sensor_blocking_example/README.md

 # TEMP blocking example overview
 ## Overview

-- Application initializes the nrfx_temp driver and starts operating in the blocking mode.
+- Application initializes the nrfx_temp driver and starts operating in blocking mode (i.e. program waits until reading is taken).
+- Application demonstrates the simple use of the die temperature sensor inside nRF SoCs.
 - Temperature is measured until a number of measurements performed is equal to the value specified by the user
-- Readings are blocking (i.e. program waits until reading is taken).
-- Code demonstrates the simple use of the die temperature sensor.
 - Time to take specified amount of readings are measured and printed at the end.
 - Built-in nRF HAL libs are used.
 - Example or hal libs aren't created by me.
 Only some modification in the original sample is made for simplification and demonstration purposes.